Monthly Tech-Tip from Tony Hansen SignUp

 Intimidation by the complexity of this type of software is the biggest obstacle you will face to learning 3D design (for 3D-printing).
 Fusion 360 is the new mission of AutoDesk, the leader in CAD software for 30 years, bringing much of the power of their industrial strength Inventor product into the hands of everyone!
 Fusion 360 has a lot of advantages.
 It is a standard.
 There is a simple learning curve via their Tinkercad.com, videos on Youtube, easy online help and many freelancers to hire (at Upwork.com).
 It is free to qualifying users (teachers, students or people who earn less that $100k/yr), the fact that software of this kind of power and utility is actually available to anyone who wants to try it is amazing.
 Fusion 360 (and other 3D design products) cannot run 3D printers (3D slicers do that).
 Fusion 360 is very demanding on the processor and graphics hardware of your computer, typical laptops are not powerful enough.

-How to draw a mold-mold for slip casting using Fusion 360
+How to draw a case mold for slip casting using Fusion 360

 3D print a beer bottle mold

-Drawing your objects in CAD software is the most difficult step in leveraging 3D printing for slip-casting mold making and production.
-In this 11 minute step-by-step video we will draw a mold-mold, using Fusion 360, that can be 3D printed.
-Plaster can be poured into it without even a need for mold soap.
-It is the best fitting and most dimensionally accurate mold we have ever made.
-This is well within the reach of almost any potter.
+Drawing your objects in CAD software is the most difficult step in leveraging 3D printing for slip-casting.
+In this 11 minute step-by-step video, we will draw a case mold, using Fusion 360.
+It can be 3D printed and plaster poured in to make a working mold.
+Mold soap is not even needed.
+This method of quickly making a pilot mold is well within the reach of almost any potter.

 A parametrically-drawn cookie-cutter for slab built mugs